doubleirish/OSCON_2015/README.md

 This one-day course provides you with an end-to-end understanding of Linux containers and how to operate and orchestrate them at scale.
 It will teach you about the low-level concepts that make up Linux containers, best practices on Docker containers, as well as how to orchestrate them using Kubernetes.

-conor > provides some basic docker commands , the difference between containers and images , how to examine/inspect the images
+conor > provides some basic docker commands , the difference between containers and images , how to examine/inspect the images.
+Second half is about acquiring computing resources using google compute engine (GKE) that will be used in the following labs

   * 00:33:29 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Kubernetes Bootcamp: Get up to speed with Docker and Kubernetes - Zed Shaw (Mesosphere) - Part 3

 This one-day course provides you with an end-to-end understanding of Linux containers and how to operate and orchestrate them at scale.
 It will teach you about the low-level concepts that make up Linux containers, best practices on Docker containers, as well as how to orchestrate them using Kubernetes.
+> conor  The lab is pretty confusing and contradictory, kubernetes offial launch was the same day so the lab feels beta and hacked together

   * 00:53:10 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Kubernetes Bootcamp: Get up to speed with Docker and Kubernetes - Zed Shaw (Mesosphere) - Part 4

 This one-day course provides you with an end-to-end understanding of Linux containers and how to operate and orchestrate them at scale.
 It will teach you about the low-level concepts that make up Linux containers, best practices on Docker containers, as well as how to orchestrate them using Kubernetes.
+> conor  the last lab failed so this is a marginally improved redo of the hello-world lab and with a more complex word-press and mysql pod lab

   * 00:51:21 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Kubernetes Bootcamp: Get up to speed with Docker and Kubernetes - Zed Shaw (Mesosphere) and Aaron Bell (Mesosphere) - Part 5

 This one-day course provides you with an end-to-end understanding of Linux containers and how to operate and orchestrate them at scale.
 It will teach you about the low-level concepts that make up Linux containers, best practices on Docker containers, as well as how to orchestrate them using Kubernetes.

+> conor there's a nice round-up at the 20 minute mark and the remainder is Q&A.

   * 00:59:14 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)